16-cell

-It is a part of an infinite family of polytopes, called cross-polytopes or orthoplexes, and is analogous to the octahedron in three dimensions.
+It is the 4-dimensional member of an infinite family of polytopes called cross-polytopes, orthoplexes, or hyperoctahedrons which are analogous to the octahedron in three dimensions.
 It is Coxeter's $\beta_4$ polytope.
-Conway's name for a cross-polytope is orthoplex, for orthant complex.
 The dual polytope is the tesseract (4-cube), which it can be combined with to form a compound figure.
-The 16-cell has 16 cells as the tesseract has 16 vertices.
+The cells of the 16-cell are dual to the 16 vertices of the tesseract.

 Geometry

 The 16-cell is the second in the sequence of 6 convex regular 4-polytopes (in order of size and complexity).

 Each of its 4 successor convex regular 4-polytopes can be constructed as the convex hull of a polytope compound of multiple 16-cells: the 16-vertex tesseract as a compound of two 16-cells, the 24-vertex 24-cell as a compound of three 16-cells, the 120-vertex 600-cell as a compound of fifteen 16-cells, and the 600-vertex 120-cell as a compound of seventy-five 16-cells.